MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 The Azure Toolkit for Eclipse lets Java developers create, develop, test, and deploy Java applications to Azure using the Eclipse IDE.
 It includes key [Java libraries and drivers](../sdk/libraries-drivers-modules.md), including the Azure SDK for Java.
 Developers can use the Azure Toolkit for Eclipse to accomplish the following tasks from the Eclipse IDE:

 * Deploy Java Web Apps to Azure App Service and custom containers in App Service.
-* Deploy containerized applications to Azure Container Apps.
+* Deploy Java or Spring applications, or any containerized applications, to Azure Container Apps.
 * Deploy serverless applications to Azure Functions using Maven or Gradle plugins.

 ## Dependency management and build automation - Maven, Gradle, and GitHub